 - Berkeley Career Network for networking with Cal alumni, an essential job search strategy

 - One-on-one Career Counseling appointments for help with developing resumes, cover letters, job and internship search strategies and interview skills

 Encourage your son or daughter to:

-- look for ways to gain formal work experience through internships, jobs or volunteer work
+- look for ways to gain formal work experience through internships, jobs or volunteer opportunities

 - make use of the Career Center, ideally before feeling desperate to find an internship or job

-- start early in college to put together a resume and consider what kinds of experience and qualifications would be beneficial to add to it over time
+- start early in college to put together a resume and consider what kinds of experience and qualifications they would like to add to it over time

 - take credit for skills and experiences already gained, whether through paid or volunteer work.
 Even jobs that aren’t particularly prestigious can show they have worked in a professional setting or as part of a team.